Residency

 • Current Mississippi Voter Registration Card

-• Current motor vehicle registration (Persons moving into MS on a permanent basis have 30 days per state law to register vehicles).
+• Current motor vehicle registration (Persons moving into Mississippi on a permanent basis have 30 days per state law to register vehicles).

 • Current employment documents (last pay stub, employment contract)